tripmotions/uvm32/doc/syscall.md

 To do anything useful, VM code must make syscalls and you will likely need to define some which make sense for your application.

 (**Note**, uvm32 assumes that hosts are the same endianness as the vm - little endian.
-If this is not the case, you will have a bad time, patches welcome...)
+If this is not the case, you will have a bad time, patches welcome... see https://github.com/Vali0004/mini-rv32ima-be/blob/master/mini-rv32ima/mini-rv32ima.h)

 ## Inbuilt systems